 The Royal Liverpool Philharmonic Orchestra was founded in 1840 by a group of music lovers and we have gone from strength to strength over the years thanks to the generosity of supporters who have invested in our vision, to transform lives through music.

-A legacy gift makes a lasting and meaningful contribution so that future generations can share in your love of music.
+A legacy is the greatest gift that anyone can make.
+A gift in your will to support Liverpool Philharmonic will make a lasting contribution so that generations to come can share in your love of music.

 We honour supporters who have pledged a legacy at an annual Legacy Concert; a celebration of music and life, at which we pay particular tribute to those who have left a legacy in the previous year.

-If you would like to know more about supporting Liverpool Philharmonic, please contact Charlie Taylor or Gemma Lynch at firstname.lastname@example.org or call 0151 210 2921 for more information.
+If you have any questions or would like to arrange a meeting please email Gemma Lynch at firstname.lastname@example.org or call 0151 210 2921.

 Friday 11 February 2022 8pm Liverpool Philharmonic Hall

 Jimmy’s brand new show contains jokes about all kinds of terrible things.
 Terrible things that might have affected you or people you know and love.
 But they’re just jokes - they are not the terrible things.